ddiazdom/VLBT/README.md

 The size of this collection is 342.02 MB and has r=9547033 equal-symbols runs in its BCR BWT (n/r=35.8249).
 The alphabet is 9 as the equal-symbol runs of length >1 in the text (not in the BWT) were transformed into metasymbols.
-The '*' symbol denotes the best performance.
+The '*' character denotes the best performance in the tables above.

 |                               | fb_rl   | wt_huff_bv | wt_rlmn | wt_fbb_hyb |
 |-------------------------------|---------|------------|---------|------------|